gabe565/streamdeck-nightscout/README.md

 - Displays current blood sugar reading, change since last reading, and an arrow
 - Supports mg/dL and mmol/L
 - Supports Nightscout API tokens
+- Changes color based on whether the current reading is in-range
 - Only requests new data when a new reading should be available, which gives timely data while also conserving battery life

 ## Installation